collective/collective.pygal.plonestats/README.rst

 - Keywords: which keywords are used in your site as a piechart

-- Content by Creator: Who create how many content items in a barchart
+- Content by Creator: Who created how many content items in a barchart

 - Content by types: which content types are used how frequently in a horizontal barchart.

 - Review states: A piechart displaying how many items are in which review states

 - Created items by year: A linechart showing the additions to your site by year

 - Created items by month: A filled linechart to visualize the growth of the content in a plone site.

 See http://pygal.org/ for more information.